joyearnaud/hominem/content/posts/en/api-management.md

 ##### API Portal

-`is a community site for API subscribers who are maintained by provider.
+`It's a community site for API subscribers who are maintained by provider.
 It includes documentation, interactive API console for testing APIs, ability to subscribe to APIs and manage subscriptions, and API vendor or community support service`

 As for Gateway/Publication, it is not common to separate the publication tool from the portal tool, as they are often integrated into a single platform.
 However, it is possible to separate them conceptually to understand their individual roles in the API management process.